lennart-damen/tindar/README.md

 3. the Tindar game: interactive game to show users the power of Operations Research (TODO: href here)

 Done:
-- The mathematical Tindar model
+- The mathematical Tindar model (see documentation)
 - The Tindar engine
     - using OOP to solve games with PuLP and heuristic
     - using OOP to generate games